THOMASELOVE/432-quizzes-2024/quiz1/README.md

 # Quiz 1 materials for 432 Spring 2024

-All necessary Quiz 1 information will appear here by 5 PM on Thursday 2024-02-22, as specified on [the Calendar](https://thomaselove.github.io/432-2024/calendar.html).

 ## UPDATES since the original posting

 The currently posted PDF has as its date and time on page 1: **2024-02-25 6:12 PM**